-How To Grow Parsley From Seed
+Growing Parsley From Seed

 When To Plant Parsley Seeds

-Since parsley doesn’t mind the cold, you can start sowing parsley seeds directly into your garden 4-6 weeks before your average last frost date, or as soon as the soil can be worked in early spring.
+Since it is cold hardy, and won’t be harmed by frost, you can start sowing parsley seeds directly into your garden 4-6 weeks before your average last frost date, or as soon as the soil can be worked in early spring.